wavefrontHQ/docs/pages/doc/ui_examine_data.md

 ## Set the Dashboard Time Window

-By default dashboards display charts with a two-hour time window with real-time (live) data flowing in.
+By default dashboards show a two-hour time window in each chart, and display real-time (live) data.
 Charts are updated every 30s.
 You can configure the default time window as part of the [Dashboard Display Preferences](ui_dashboards.html#set-dashboard-display-preferences).

 You can select a larger or smaller time window or view past data instead of real-time data with the time bar controls.